d-henn/tfc-variables-by-environment/var-defaults/README.md

 ## Config

-Configure the variable in question with a default map, with the key as your expected workspace value.
+Configure the variable in question with a default map, defining the key as your expected workspace value.

 ```tf
 variable "pet_prefix" {